How to Navigate the Image Editing Menu

 Below the image itself, you'll find some more buttons available.
 Here you can flip the image horizontally, flip the image vertically, spin the image manually by clicking and dragging the 0 to the left or right, or rotate the image 90 degrees to the left or right.

-Change the appearance of an image by adjusting its color; within the Image Editor's Filters.
+Change the appearance of an image by adjusting its colour; within the Image Editor's Filters.

 When you click on Filters, you'll see a number of Themes presented.
 Under each of these Themes you'll find a selection of options; when you click on one of them, you'll be provided with a slider that you can use to determine the amount of Filter you would like applied.

 When inserting an image, you may notice some slight imperfections that you want to try and fix; perhaps the image is too dark, or looking a bit washed out?
-Great news is that we have tons of choices under Adjust.
+The great news is that we have tons of choices under Adjust.

 You can Adjust the Basic options like brightness and saturation or take it one step further and adjust the Refinements like whites and blacks.